 Certified Parent Coach

-Different than programs which provide the same curriculum for every student, Penny is committed to the idea of creating unique learning and growing experiences tailored to each student's distinctive needs.
 Trained as an educator, Penny believes that students want to learn and feel competent when they 'get it'.
-It is her belief that placing teens in challenging environments - while simultaneously providing side-by-side adult support - allows the student to learn by doing and restores lost confidence.
+It is her belief that placing teens in challenging environments - while simultaneously extending trust and providing side-by-side adult support - allows the student to learn by doing and restores lost confidence.
 Penny uses this experiential model at Explorations to provide opportunities for teens to embrace their successes and learn from their mistakes in hands-on, real life ways.
 An innovator in the field of non-traditional, therapeutic, learning environments, Penny brings tremendous passion, creativity and commitment to her work with teens and families.

 Larry Culp, MS